 How high?
 To give you the picture my video brings approximately $600 for every 1,000 views it receives.

 Of course, this is all great and inspirational, but the competition is fierce, and it’s very difficult to reach that first page of YouTube search results.
 I wasn’t able to do it, but if I did, I definitely wouldn’t be hovering around 5K views at the moment.

 I know that there’s a huge debate going on, whether using affiliate links in even allowed on YouTube.
-YouTube requires that you need to obtain a written approval to place one in your description, but as you can see, the reality is quite a bit different.
+YouTube requires that you need to obtain written approval to place one in your description, but as you can see, the reality is quite a bit different.

-Stick around, and you’ll find out that one of the most popular Youtubers of today is constantly uploading videos brimming with affiliate links.
+Stick around, and you’ll find out that one of the most popular YouTubers of today is constantly uploading videos brimming with affiliate links.
 I wasn’t lazy so I counted them out.
 On just one video, he had 11 affiliate links.
 That’s guaranteed to bring some sweet commissions his way.

 Let’s face the facts, there are some rules here as well.
-The last things you’d want is to spam with multiple short product review videos with no real value, naturally, each of them being filled with multiple affiliate links.
+The last thing you’d want is to spam with multiple short product review videos with no real value, naturally, each of them being filled with multiple affiliate links.
 However, if you offer some true value, even product review videos should do just fine.

 The bottom line is this…

-It’s possible to make money on YouTube, even without having thousands of subscribers, views or any sort of “popularity.”
+It’s possible to make money on YouTube, even without having thousands of subscribers, views, or any sort of “popularity.”